ved-sharma/Shortest_distance_between_objects/README.md

 ![image](data/points_to_points_ss_input.png)

-After running the macro, you get the shortest distance (shown in cyan) of each point in set 1 with the points in set 2.
+After running the macro, you get the shortest distance (shown in cyan) of each point in set 1 (white) with the points in set 2 (yellow).

 ![image](data/points_to_points_ss_output1.png)